Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 #### Exceptions
 >4.a.
 If the actor enters an amount greater than or equal to the price of the ticket, the system informs them of this and asks them to enter a viable amount

 >5.a.
 Should the actor deny this as a correct amount, the system reverts back to step 2.

+#### Extensions
+>   None

+---

+### Use Case "Apply voucher"

+#### Name
+>   Apply voucher

+#### Actor
+>   Sales Employee

+#### Description
+>   Actor applies a voucher (percentage discount) on a ticket before continuing with the sale of the ticket

+#### Pre-condition
+>   Logged in as Sales Employee
+>   Selected option to "Apply voucher" in Use Case "Purchase Ticket"

+#### Scenario
+>1.
+Actor informs the system of what voucher needs to be added
+>2.
+System asks the actor to fill in the amount of the voucher that is to be applied
+>3.
+Actor fills in what the correct amount is
+>4.
+System asks actor to confirm if the shown amount is the correct amount
+>5.
+Actor confirms this
+>6.
+System puts the actor back to the previous page

+#### Result
+>   A voucher has been applied to the ticket that is being bought

+#### Exceptions
+>4.a.
+If the actor enters an amount greater than or equal to 100%, the system informs them of this and asks them to enter a viable amount

+>5.a.
+Should the actor deny this as a correct amount, the system reverts back to step 2.